deblasis/winghostling/README.md

 - Kitty Graphics Protocol
 - OSC clipboard support
 - OSC title setting

+These are things that could work but haven't been tested or aren't implemented in Ghostling itself:

+- Windows support (libghostty-vt supports Windows)

 This list is incomplete and we'll add things as we find them.